 Item (1) concerns the NCMNPS "VOTE-A-RAMA" conducted in July 2019.
-Although the NARA decision-maker notes that "the NCMNPS website (https://www.inspire2serve.gov/) contains ... meeting minutes," the decision-maker appears to have mistakenly inferred that minutes of all NCMNPS meetings had been posted on that Web site.
-That's a natural inference, especially since - despite my FOIA requests for the NCMNPS schedule of meetings - neither any comprehensive schedule of NCMNPS meetings nor any evidence of the existence of most of the meetings for which no minutes were posted was ever posted on that Web site.
+The NCMNPS Web site at https://inspire2serve.gov/ contains minutes of some of the meetings of the NCMNPS.
+A natural and perhaps intended inference would be that minutes of all NCMNPS meetings were posted on that Web site.
+But that inference would be wrong.

+Despite my FOIA requests for the NCMNPS schedule of meetings, neither any comprehensive schedule of NCMNPS meetings nor any evidence of the existence of most of the meetings for which no minutes were posted was ever posted on that Web site.